sindresorhus/eslint-plugin-unicorn/readme.md

 - [new-for-builtins](docs/rules/new-for-builtins.md) - Enforce the use of `new` for all builtins, except `String`, `Number` and `Boolean`. *(fixable)*
 - [regex-shorthand](docs/rules/regex-shorthand.md) - Enforce the use of regex shorthands to improve readability. *(fixable)*
 - [prefer-spread](docs/rules/prefer-spread.md) - Prefer the spread operator over `Array.from()`. *(fixable)*
+- [error-message](docs/rules/error-message.md) - Enforce passing a `message` value when throwing a built-in error.

 ## Recommended config